Dissociation Examples: How Core Emotions Get Masked by Coping Emotions

 What are the core emotions for a son of a narcissist?

-I think we either take on similar patterns or gravitate to its opposite, as long the Post-Traumatic Stress remains unresolved.
-To put that in perspective, you might also become abusive or you might be to allowing, pleasing, avoidant which you initially developed as a survival coping strategy.
+I think we either take on similar patterns or gravitate to its opposite, as long the trauma remains unresolved.
+To put that in perspective, you might also become abusive or you might be too allowing, pleasing, avoidant which you initially developed as a survival coping strategy.

 Hi!
 Thanks for this, lately I am wondering whether I am "using" sadness because I cannot let myself be mad.
 I have a lot of traumatic history and from experience I know that only can I move on by relieving and truly feel core (even if it means crying on the floor for months, it was like that when memories from my childhood, supressed for 30 years, came back).
 I am very experienced in..
 Being in therapy and still with other trauma I am not able to do the same.
 Give myself permission (uncoscoius) to feel and release everything that is in me (10 years of abusive relationship, rapes, control, gaslighting, manipulations, violence and more..).
 Got ptsd for years and despite I manage my symptoms quite well, still cannot live my life fully.
 Once again, thanks for your articles, they always adding me smthg to reflect on.